Miles Martinet HP371, Monaghan, December 1943

 had danced for joy when he heard his daddy had returned from

-John's remains were not returned to Scotland for burial
+John McMillan's remains were not returned to Scotland for

-but lie at peace in Irvinestown Church of Ireland churchyard in
+burial but lie at peace in Irvinestown Church of Ireland

-County Fermanagh, Northern Ireland, just a few miles from where
+churchyard in County Fermanagh, Northern Ireland, just a few

-the inscription: RESTING WHERE NO SHADOWS FALL.
-Documents
+bears the inscription: RESTING WHERE NO SHADOWS FALL.

-released by the CWGC in 2017 showed that his RAF unit was
+Documents released by the CWGC in 2017 showed that his RAF unit

 In 2011, John's nephew's wife, Doreen was kind enough to pass on some of John McMillan's family history as well as photos of John.
 John was born to Thomas and Agnes McMillan in 1911.
 John's father was among those killed on 25th September 1915 at the Battle of Loos serving with the Highland Light Infantry.
 John's mother Agnes married again after the war and suffered the loss not only of her son John in 1943 in this crash, but in 1945, John's half-brother, James L Ferguson, with the Royal Armoured Corps died on active service in India.

 Thanks to a kind McMillan family friend who replied to a letter published in a Edinburgh newspaper in 2008, Doreen was able to trace Thomas McMillan to his home in Melbourne Australia.
 Thomas's family were able to supply a copy of F/Sgt J R McMillan's RAFVR service record.
 From this file it was possible to trace John's wartime service.
 He enlisted in the Air Force in April 1940.
 At the time of enlistment his occupation was given as 'Motor Driver'.
 His initial period of service up until about February 1941 suggests he was employed as a Petrol Bowser Driver.
 In the spring of 1941 he was re-mustered and declared fit for aircrew duties.
 It was August/September 1941 before he joined number 6 Initial Training Wing.
 During December 1941 through to January 1942 he was transferred first to Canada and on to his flying training.
 His flying training took place under what was called the All Through Training Scheme (ATTS).
-This scheme meant that John undertook all his flight training from basic to advanced single engine training at the Darr Flight School located at Ponca City, Oklahoma.
-This school was staffed by RAF officers but the aircraft and training personnel were American military and civilians.The photos below show John with three close service friends he trained with in Canada.
+This scheme meant that John undertook all his flight training from basic to advanced single engine training at the Darr Flight School or Number 6 British Flying Training School (BFTS) located at Ponca City, Oklahoma.
+This school was staffed by RAF officers but the aircraft and training personnel were American military and civilians.The photos below show John with three close service friends he trained with in 6 BFTS during a visit to relatives of his in Denver, Colorado.

-Front: W/O Donald William Joliffe, 1238969, failed to return from a photo recon mission with 16 Squadron over Holland on 1st Oct 1944. , John R McMillan;
+Front: W/O Donald William Joliffe, 1238969, failed to return from a photo recon mission with 16 Squadron over Holland on 1st Oct 1944. and John R McMillan

 Upon completion of his flight training, John returned to the UK